kds0718/A-Very-Simple-Oracle/README.md

 You will need an account on the Rinkeby network with a bit of "fake ether" on the Rinkeby network.
 You can ask the faucet to send you some from the site [here.](https://faucet.rinkeby.io/)

-Next, clone or copy this respositrory to your computer, and from the command window while in the folder run `npm run dev`.
+Next, clone or copy this respositrory to your computer, and from the command window while in the folder run `npm install` to install dependancies.
+Then, run `npm run dev`.
 Webpack will build and serve the application.

 Then, using Chrome with your MetaMask extension to Rinkeby, you can access http://localhost:8080/ to connect to the application.